SixArm/symlink-index-md-to-readme-md/README.md

 Symlink each index.md file to its corresponding README.md file.

+Syntax:

+    symlink-index-md-to-readme-md

+This tool processes all the files in the current directory and below.

 This tool is typically useful for systems that display the files differently:

   * A typical webserver directory will display the file "index.md" by default.